zeekus/textfiles/pschism_build_document_with_spack.md

 - Select the version you want.
 We use 9.2.0 in this example and use 8 cores to compile it with the "-O3" [oscar 3] compiler flag.
 Note, '-O2' is the default flag.
   [ Read the man for gcc for more information on the compiler flags available. ]

+- [ ] compile and install a new version of your gcc compiler in spack
 ```bash
 spack install -j8 gcc@9.2.0+binutils cflags="-O3"
 ```

-- Then we add it the spack complier.yaml file with this processor.
+- [ ] Then we add it the spack complier.yaml file with this processor.
 ```bash
 spack compiler find --scope site $(spack location -i gcc@9.2.0)/bin #AWS specific
 ```